-This location is ideal to support no parking provision and encourage new families and non-families to live in a sustainable location in line with national and local sustainability objectives.
+The location supports no parking and encourage new families and non-families to live in a sustainable location in line with national and local sustainability objectives.

 The development will continue to safeguard local highway and pedestrian safety through the use of the site and access drives for higher density development and existing non-residential parking.